dsheyp/docker-strapi/README.md

 ---

+### Strapi Cloud v4.25.0+

+The Docker entrypoint has been modified to skip the Strapi Cloud setup for new Strapi projects.
+Strapi Cloud is meant to host your Strapi instance which is an alternative to this image.
+You can read more about Strapi Cloud [here](https://strapi.io/cloud).

+---

 # Official Documentation

 - The official documentation of Strapi is available on [https://docs.strapi.io/](https://docs.strapi.io/).

-- The official Strapi Docker image is available on [GitHub](https://github.com/strapi/strapi-Docker) (not yet upgraded to v4).
+- The official Strapi v3 Docker image is available on [GitHub](https://github.com/strapi/strapi-Docker) (no longer maintained).

 - The official Docker documentation for Strapi, including example Dockerfiles, is available on [https://docs.strapi.io/dev-docs/installation/Docker](https://docs.strapi.io/dev-docs/installation/Docker).